Skip to main content

 Personality design for conversational AI

-- Voice agent integration with ElevenLabs/PlayHT and Whisper ASR (if in scope)
+• Voice agent with ElevenLabs or PlayHT and Whisper ASR

-- Human escalation integration with context passing to support platform
+• Human escalation integration with full context handoff

-- Analytics dashboard: resolution rate, escalation rate, intent distribution, voice latency metrics
+• Analytics dashboard: resolution rate, escalation rate, voice latency

 Are voice agents production-ready for customer-facing use?